Meet a University of Texas at Tyler Graduate

 BS Computer Information Systems, 2010

-For more information, check out the UT Tyler Department of Art and Art History.
+For more information, check out the UT Tyler Department of Computer Science.

 Computer Information Systems BS Degree

 Be a Leader in CIS Design and Business Solutions

 Over the past 20 years, advancements in information technology have exploded.
 A college degree in computer information systems from The University of Texas at Tyler will put you at the forefront of this dynamic field.
 You will gain both sound skills in business analysis and expert training that will yield solid solutions across the spectrum of technology.